projectestac/jclic.js/README.md

 ## Known issues

 * This project is a work on progress.
 Only some basic features of JClic are implemented.
-* Text activities of type "complete", "order" and "identify" are not yet implemented.
 * Only a basic implementation of "skin" is provided, without counters nor buttons.
 * The JClic reporting system is not yet implemented.
-* Event sounds are not yet implemented.
 * Video playing and recording/playing of sounds are not yet implemented.
 * Playing of MIDI files is not yet implemented
 * Loading of big (about 10MB) JClic project files from zipped files can crash on tablets